Prioritize...

 Read...

-For the record, pounds per square inch are not the preferred units for pressure in this course and in several other circles.
-For example, many home barometers measure pressure in inches of mercury, which are based, not surprisingly, on the mercury barometer.
-After air was evacuated from a glass tube, the open end of the tube was immersed in a reservoir of mercury, allowing air pressure to force mercury to rise in the glass tube.
-At sea level, the standard height of the mercury column is 29.92 inches, which converts to 76 centimeters.
-Although inches of mercury are perfectly acceptable in the context of high- and low-pressure systems you routinely see on the evening news, professional weather forecasters prefer another measure of air pressure -- millibars.
-Let's investigate.
+Meteorologists typically don't work with pressure in pounds per square inch, however.
+For example, many home barometers (instruments for measuring atmospheric pressure) measure pressure in inches of mercury, which are based on the mercury barometer.
+Mercury barometers measured pressure after air was evacuated from a glass tube, and the open end of the tube was immersed in a reservoir of mercury, allowing air pressure to force mercury to rise in the glass tube.
+At sea level, the standard height of the mercury column is 29.92 inches (76 centimeters).
+More commonly, meteorologists often work with pressure in units of millibars (abbreviated "mb").
+For reference, an atmospheric pressure of 14.7 pounds per square inch (when the height of a mercury barometer would be 29.92 inches) is equal to about 1013 millibars.

-For starters, the average sea-level pressure (computed over the entire earth over a long period of time) is roughly 1011 mb.
-Weather associated with average sea-level pressure can be rather tame, so let's entertain the notion of a low-pressure system.
-For the record, a representative value for sea-level pressure at the center of a formidable low-pressure system (an "L" on a weather map) that can cause, for example, heavy snow during winter might be in the neighborhood of 960 to 980 mb.
+To give you an idea of the range of sea-level pressures across the world, the average sea-level pressure (computed over the entire earth over a long period of time) is roughly 1013 mb.
+A very strong high pressure system in the winter may measure around 1050 millibars.
+On the other hand, a representative value for sea-level pressure at the center of a fierce low-pressure system that can cause, for example, heavy snow during winter might be in the neighborhood of 960 to 980 mb.

 Key Skill...